-- G.1 Candidate's own statement of contributions to engagement

-- G.2 Technical Assistance Program activities

-- G.3 Faculty internships

-- G.4 Short courses and workshops

-- G.5 Engagement grants and contracts

-- G.6 Consulting arrangements

-- G.7 Invited presentations

-- G.8 Other industry interactions

-- G.9 Diversity and climate activities

-- G.10 Outreach activities

-- G.11 Appearances in media interviews and other coverage

-- G.12 Donations received to facilitate engagement

-- G.13 Other major engagement activities
+- G.1 Candidate's own statement of contributions to engagement - G.2 Technical Assistance Program activities - G.3 Faculty participation in internships or off-campus temporary assignments such as an Intergovernmental Personnel Act Agreement. - G.4 Short courses and workshops, guest lectures and seminars delivered in support of engagement - G.5 Consulting arrangements - G.6 Other industry interactions in support of engagement, including international - G.7 Diversity and climate activities including student outreach activities - G.8 Outreach activities, including international travel - G.9 Appearances in media interviews and other coverage in support of engagement - G.10 Donations including gifts, donations and in-kind to facilitate received to facilitate engagement - G.11 Other major engagement activities - G.12 Grants and contracts not funded in support of engagement - G.13 Submitted proposals in support of engagement - G. 14 Donations received in support of engagement - G. 15 Other major engagement activities